 (A kind person restored the image of Hilda to its former glory)

-A very special mention to my friend, Stephanie Maltman for providing the additional information and the extra photographs, its very much appreciated.
+A very special mention to my friends, Stephanie Maltman and Jan Briggs, for providing the additional information and the extra photographs, it’s very much appreciated.